Curse LLC: Union For Gamers

 Union For Gamers (UFG) is a multi-channel network (MCN) YouTube Network Union that provides creators with 90% of revenue for a dashboard and tools that offer detailed analytics, access to audio tracks and a breakdown of the top videos that earn creators revenue.
-It uses Brandwatch's Paladin platform.
-UFG also offers creators access to their YouTube Certified support team, more revenue opportunities such as advertisements, guidance, technical support, and are a liaison for direct YouTube Support.

-History

 Curse partnered with YouTube content producer Athene in March 2012 for a YouTube partnership program and offered a wide range of features and tools.

 Curse has stated that the Union For Gamers has a "user-first approach", offering 90% revenue share (where the content producer receives 90% of video profits), a non-capped contract (there is no maximum amount of money that could be paid out to content producers, unlike capped contracts, where, regardless of the amount your video earns, you can only earn up to a certain amount), no lock-in (content producers are free to terminate their contract whenever they choose), and no requirements for upload schedules or Curse endorsements.

 Union For Gamers also offers several tools to content producers, arranged in a dashboard format.
 The dashboard includes summary boxes which track income, video data, referrals, and previous month comparisons, and a graph feature for revenue and traffic comparison.
 Tied into the dashboard is a referral system, allowing for additional income to be passively generated by referring parties.
 Additionally, Curse provides content producers with a knowledge database and support system, exclusive access to Curse logos and video clips.

 From the Dashboard, users have access to all their videos, earnings break down, and a wide range of sounds and music provided by Epidemic Sound and AudioMicro.
-In addition, they also have access to Epoxy, a one-stop-shop for their other social media accounts.
-From there, they can upload new videos, or track their Twitter, Facebook, and Instagram accounts.
+They also have access to Epoxy, a one-stop-shop for their other social media accounts.
+From there, they can upload new videos or track their Twitter, Facebook, and Instagram accounts.
 Epidemic also helps create short clips of uploaded videos, pre-formatted to meet specific social media requirements.

 In 2020, Magic Find acquired Union For Gamers from Twitch.
-Privacy policy lead to Twitch in October 2020.
-Privacy policy lead to Magic Find in November 2021 and as of April 2023.

-As of February 2020 until at least November 2022, Union For Gamers was no longer accepting new channels.

-As of February 2023, Union For Gamers has reopened applications for new channels.
-Union For Gamers replaced the in-house software with Brandwatch's Paladin platform.